shellyasia/www/en/index.md

   <div class="culture-content">
     <p class="culture-text">
-      Shelly's product portfolio is based on relays that support remote control of lighting, appliances, sensors, and bidirectional motors.
-The main products include IoT and smart building solutions that can be remotely controlled and automated via mobile phones, computers, or third-party home automation systems, as well as energy management functions.
-Cloud application subscription services and real estate management activities are also provided.
+      Shelly's product portfolio is built on relays, supporting remote control of lighting, appliances, sensors, bidirectional motors, and more.
+Main products include IoT and smart building solutions that can be remotely controlled and automated through mobile phones, computers, or third-party home automation systems, as well as energy management capabilities.
+Additionally provides cloud application subscription services and property management activities.
     </p>
   </div>
 </div>